 • Complete a mobile or web-based health survey once per day

-• At the conclusion of the 14-day period, you will return the BioSticker and BioHub devices in the pre-addressed, postage-paid envelope provided with study materials
+• At the conclusion of your study participation, you will return the BioSticker and BioHub devices in the pre-addressed, postage-paid envelope provided with study materials

 Who qualifies for this study?